 g) If explicitly indicated, such as in 26.17.2.3.3 (Non-AP STA scanning behavior).

-h) If explicitly indicated as in 35.3.16.4 (Nonsimultaneous transmit and receive (NSTR) operation).In addition, the backoff procedure may be invoked by an EDCAF if:
+h) If explicitly indicated as in 35.3.16.4 (Nonsimultaneous transmit and receive (NSTR) operation).

+(#17867) i) If explicitly indicated as in 35.3.17 (Enhanced multi-link single radio operation)

+In addition, the backoff procedure may be invoked by an EDCAF if:

-i) For the EDCAF that is the TXOP holder, the transmission by the TXOP holder of an MPDU in a
+j) For the EDCAF that is the TXOP holder, the transmission by the TXOP holder of an MPDU in a

 non-initial PPDU of a TXOP fails, as defined in this subclause, and an MPDU in the non-initial